 Exploring central London

 London’s West End is the ultimate destination for any musical lover.
-People travel from across the globe to see their favourite musical in this theatrical utopia.
+Theatregoers travel from across the globe to see their favourite musical in this theatrical utopia.
 The top performances of all time include The Lion King, The Phantom of the Opera, Wicked, Mamma Mia, and Thriller, many of which are so popular they are still running today.
-If you plan to see one, make sure you book tickets well in advance of your visit.
-If you did not manage to plan, you can pick up largely discounted, last minute tickets from the TKTS Ticket Booth
+If you plan to see a show, make sure you book tickets well in advance of your visit.
+Alternatively you can pick up largely discounted, last minute tickets from the TKTS Ticket Booth

 on Leicester Square.